chibi-inc/gtmguy/content/terms-of-service.md

 ## Contact

 Questions about these terms?
-Contact: support@gtmguy.com
+Contact: support@gtmguy.ai